gboehl/dynare/doc/manual/source/the-model-file.rst

     Note that ``perfect_foresight_setup`` must be called before this command, in order to setup the environment for the simulation.

+    If the perfect foresight solver cannot directly find the solution of the problem, it subsequently tries a homotopy technique (unless the ``no_homotopy`` option is given).
+Concretely, this technique consists in dividing the problem into smaller steps by diminishing the size of shocks and increasing them progressively until the problem converges.
+Note that the homotopy technique is not implemented for purely forward or backward models.

     *Options*

     .. option:: maxit = INTEGER